Afghan peace bid stumbles on Kabul-Taliban protocol row

 PRISONER SWAP

-"The opening of a Taliban office and the American readiness to hold talks with the Taliban is a forward movement.
-What happens next depends on the quality of dialogue and political will of the interlocutors," he said.

-Pakistan has been particularly critical of Afghan President Hamid Karzai, seeing him as an obstacle to a peace settlement.

-In its talks with the U.S. officials, the Taliban was expected to seek the return of former commanders now held at the Guantanamo Bay prison, a move opposed by many in the U.S. Congress, as well as the departure of all foreign troops.
+In its talks with the U.S. officials, the Taliban was expected to demand the return of former senior commanders now detained at the U.S. military prison at Guantanamo Bay, Cuba, a move opposed by many in the U.S. Congress, as well as the departure of all foreign troops.

 The United States wants the return of the only known U.S. prisoner of war from the conflict, Sergeant Bowe Bergdahl, who is believed to be held by the Taliban.